 - Transfer to a clean container for storage.
 Store in a cool, dry place for up to six months.

 - Substitute this homemade taco seasoning spice mix 1:1 in any recipe that calls for taco seasoning.
-I typically use about 2 tablespoons per pound of ground beef.
+I typically use about 2 tablespoons + 1/4 cup of water per pound of cooked and drained ground beef.

-Now I'll warn you that my family loves spicy food.
-If you prefer a milder flavor, you may want to omit the cayenne pepper to tone it down a bit.
-That's the great thing about creating custom spice mixes -- you control every aspect!
+I will warn you that my family loves spicy food, although I don’t feel like this taco seasoning packs a lot of heat.
+However, if you prefer an even milder flavor, you may want to omit the cayenne pepper to tone it down a bit.
+That’s the great thing about creating custom spice mixes — you control every aspect!

 Do you make your own spice mixtures at home?
 What's your favorite blend?